 Once I had the itch, I also tried fused glass…

-After dating my husband for about 6 months, I felt compelled to create something extra special out of glass for his birthday.
-I was at the point in my learning where I was just starting to experiment with mixed media techniques (3D, fusing, sandblasting, lead and came) so I knew I would challenge myself.
+After dating Hubs for about 6 months, I felt compelled to create something extra special out of glass for his birthday.
+I was at the point in my learning where I was starting to experiment with mixed media.
+Techniques like 3D, fusing, sandblasting and leading are fun challenges!

-For the stoplight, I cut pieces from hand rolled yellow art glass and melted the wing pieces in the kiln to soften the edges.
-For the centre, I sandblasted lines (filing them in with a permanent marker) then glued on faceted glass for the red, amber and green signals.
+For the stoplight, I cut pieces from yellow art glass and melt the wing pieces in the kiln to soften the edges.
+For the centre, I sandblast lines (filing them in with a permanent marker) then glue on faceted glass gems for the red, amber and green signals.

-When I found some incredible glass that looked like chrome, I knew I had to use it for the bumpers on the VW bug.
-That piece was cut, stacked and fused together in one piece, then glued in place.
+When I find some incredible glass that looks like chrome, I use it for the bumpers on the VW bug.
+That piece is cut, stacked and fused together in one piece, then glued in place.

-A VW art piece wouldn’t be complete without the VW logo so I sandblasted that onto a round piece of bevelled glass.
+A VW art piece isn’t complete without the VW logo.
+Sandblasing the logo onto a round piece of bevelled glass does the trick.

-Just off-centre, I used a piece of grey mirror backed glass (similar to the one I used on our powder room cabinet doors) that I sandblasted VW ’66 into, the year of hubs’ car.
-I then drilled a hole through the glass with a special water-cooled glass grinder and inserted a clock mechanism (might as well have form and function!).
+Just off-centre, I use a piece of grey mirror backed glass (similar to the one I use on our powder room makeover), sandblasting VW ’66 – the year of Hubs’ car.
+I then drill a hole through the glass with a special water-cooled glass grinder and insert a clock mechanism.
+While glass art is beautiful, you might as well have form and function!

-The final touches were to fuse glass keys and a VW fob for a keychain and add a road’ for the VW to drive on, created by sandblasting stripes in the centre of a piece of black glass.
+The final touches are to fuse glass keys and a VW fob for a keychain.
+Then add a ‘road’ for the VW to drive on by sandblasting stripes in the centre of black glass.

-It turned out to be so much work that I completely missed the deadline for hubs’ birthday!
-I scrambled to get it done for Christmas a few months later and gave it to him at his parent’s house on Christmas morning.
+Ultimately, it turns out to be so much work.
+Despite my best efforts I completely miss the deadline for Hubs’ birthday!
+So I scramble to get it done for Christmas a few months later and surprise him at his parent’s house on Christmas morning.

 Once we were married, the VW stained glass clock went right onto one of the walls in our master bedroom.

-Here’s a final closeup of the piece hung on the wall:
+Here’s a closeup of the piece on the wall: